 A one-off payment to help people who are experiencing difficult or extreme circumstances, is available up to 4 times a year.
 Customers may be eligible if they are:

-• arrived in Australia for the first time on a refugee or humanitarian visa, or
+- arrived in Australia for the first time as a Humanitarian Entrant, or

 Support from a social worker

 Centrelink social workers can help customers if they are experiencing a crisis, are in need of support, or are unsure how to access the right assistance.